 Choosing the right fastener for your home improvement project can be daunting.
 Should you use a screw or nail?
 How long does it need to be?
 Galvanized?
 Hardened?
 Brass?
 So many options means lots of ways to make a mistake.

 I’ll walk you through the most important points and help you make the right choice when it comes to your next project.
 There are countless specialty fasteners that will defy the details I’m going to talk about here.
 This post is about general carpentry uses and a few of the more useful specialty fasteners.
-Today we’ll talk about nails and next week dive into finding the right screw for the job.
+Today, we’ll talk about nails and next week we will dive into finding the right screw for the job.

 What Length Nail Do I Need?